 Thrift Savings Plan Enhancement Act of 2009-On June 22, 2009, the Thrift Savings Plan Enhancement Act (the Act or P.L.
 111-31) was signed into law by President Obama.
 The Act provides for immediate agency automatic (1%) and matching contributions for FERS employees (implemented in August 2009).
 The Act also requires civilian Federal agencies to automatically enroll newly hired (and rehired) eligible employees unless the employee makes an affirmative election not to participate in the Fund (implemented in August 2010) or elect a deferral rate other than the deferral rate of 3 percent.
-The Act also gives the Federal Retirement Thrift Investment Board the authority to establish a qualified Roth contribution program and the authority to establish a mutual fund window.
-The Act also allows the
+The Act also allows the Agency to establish accounts for the surviving spouses of TSP participants (implemented December 2010).
+The Act also gives the Federal Retirement Thrift Investment Board the authority to establish a qualified Roth contribution program (planned implementation second quarter 2012) and the authority to establish a mutual fund window.